baobabsoluciones/mango-ui/docs/components/README.md

 - `invalidFileText`: String - Text to display when an invalid file is uploaded.
 - `errors`: String - Error message to display.

+### Emits

+- `file-selected`: This event is emitted when a file is successfully selected, either by manually selecting a file from the file explorer or by dragging and dropping a file into the designated area.
+The selected file is passed as an argument in the event.
+You can listen for this event in the parent component to handle logic related to the selected file.

 ### Usage

 ```vue